-In climate push, Microsoft to erase its carbon footprint from atmosphere
+Microsoft to erase its carbon footprint, past and future, in climate push

 Co-founder Bill Gates was an early backer of British Columbia-based Carbon Engineering, one of a handful of companies developing direct air capture technology.

-Microsoft “is at the helm of what could be a new movement towards negative emissions,” Elizabeth V. Sturcken of the Environmental Defense Fund, a nonprofit advocacy group, said in a statement.
+Carbon Engineering CEO Steve Oldham said the firm’s first direct air capture plant is under construction and is expected to capture 1 million metric tons of carbon dioxide each year.

-“A company’s most powerful tool for fighting climate change is its political influence, and we’re eager to see Microsoft use it,” she said.
-Negative emission technologies include the capture, removal and storage of carbon from the atmosphere.
+Microsoft “is at the helm of what could be a new movement towards negative emissions,” Elizabeth V. Sturcken of the Environmental Defense Fund, said in a statement, adding that the nonprofit advocacy group was eager for Microsoft to use its political influence as well.

 Microsoft’s goal of removing enough carbon by 2050 to account for all its emissions since its founding in 1975 includes direct emissions from sources such as company vehicles and indirect emissions from electricity use.